ciscoheat/sveltekit-superforms/README.md

 onUpdated: ({ form }) => void
 ```

-If you just want to apply the default behaviour and do something afterwards depending on validation success, this is the simplest way.
+If you just want to apply the default behaviour and do something afterwards depending on validation success, `onUpdated` is the simplest way.

 ```ts
 onUpdate: ({ form, cancel }) => void
 ```

-A bit more control, lets you enter just before the form update is being applied and gives you the option to modify the `validation` object, or `cancel()` the update altogether.
+A bit more control, `onUpdate` lets you enter just before the form update is being applied and gives you the option to modify the `form` object (the validation result), or `cancel()` the update altogether.

 ```ts
 onError: (({ result, message }) => void) | 'set-message' | 'apply' | string = 'set-message'
 ```

-It's soon explained that [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) errors are handled separately, to avoid data loss.
-This event gives you more control over the error than the default, which is to set the `message` store to the error value.
+It's soon explained that [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) errors are handled separately, to avoid data loss. `onError` gives you more control over the error than the default, which is to set the `message` store to the error value.

 By setting onError to `apply`, the default `applyAction` behaviour will be used, effectively rendering the nearest `+error` boundary.
 Or you can set it to a custom error message.